 If the game in question doesn’t support cloud saves, then you may need to use an app that manually backs up your Android data.
 The best one for unrooted devices is Helium.

 Download the Helium app (and the PC app that accompanies it), then connect your phone to your PC via a USB cable.
 Run both the Android version of Helium and the accompanying PC app for it to work.

 Once you’ve done this and Helium is open, select all the games you want to back up in Helium, then tap “Backup.”

 Selecting “Internal Storage” as a Backup Destination will back up the data to your SD card.
 (If you pay for the Premium version of Helium, you can back up your data to cloud storage instead.)

 Once the backup is complete, insert your SD card into your new device, install and open Helium in the same way as before, then go to the “Restore and Sync” tab.
 Select “Internal Storage” to bring up the list of your backed-up games.

 Select all the games you want to restore, tap “Restore,” then “Restore My Data,” and wait for the process to complete.

 That should just about cover all bases for saving your game progress across devices.
-We wish it wasn’t as dependent on manual backups as it still is, but until more developers utilize Google’s cloud-back services, Helium makes for a handy backup backup app, as it were.
-If you want to keep exploring the possibilities of Android through your PC, head on over to our list of Android emulators for PC.
+We wish it wasn’t as dependent on manual backups as it still is, but until more developers utilize Google’s cloud-back services, Helium makes for a handy backup app, as it were.
+If you want to keep exploring the possibilities of Android, head on over to our list of Android emulators for PC and also explore these top GBA emulators.
 And if you’re going to be spending a lot of time on your phone, you should protect your eyes too.

 Image credit: Smartphone with game on screen by DepositPhotos